CHICKEN CORDON BLEU SOUP RECIPE

-Chicken Cordon Bleu Soup Recipe made into a Creamy Soup.
-All the flavors you love wrapped in a creamy bowl of comfort.
+Chicken Cordon Bleu Soup Recipe is a version of my all time favorite dish.
+All the flavors you love wrapped in a delicious, creamy bowl of love.

 I think the leftovers of this Chicken Cordon Bleu Soup tasted better than the first day!
 All those meats had time to marry and flavor the sauce even more!
 If you can find a way to have leftovers!

 CAN I USE A DIFFERENT CHEESE?

 You don’t love Swiss cheese?
 Swiss is one of the staple ingredients in Chicken Cordon Bleu but sometimes change is good.
 You could use a sharp white cheddar or break the rules and use your favorite cheese.

 All you have to do to make this keto is leave out the potatoes and use something different than flour to thicken it.

 If you don’t have half-and-half, you can substitute half cream and half milk, or even Greek Yogurt.